ywassate/new-technical-test/README.md

 A: No, authentication is already implemented in the boilerplate.
 You can use the existing user system or skip authentication entirely for the project tracker features.

 **Q: What about styling?**
 A: Make it usable.
-We're not judging design skills, but it should be functional.
+We're not judging design skills, but it should be functional and looking at least okay!

 **Q: What if I can't finish in 3 hours?**
 A: Submit what you have.
 A working partial solution is better than a broken complete one.
 Be honest about time spent.

 **Q: Can I use TypeScript?**
-A: We prefer plain JavaScript, but if you're faster in TypeScript, go ahead.
+A: We prefer plain JavaScript.

 **Q: Should I use state management libraries?**
 A: Use your judgment.
 For a small app, local state is probably fine.

-**Q: Do I need to actually send emails and call AI APIs?**
-A: Yes, integrate with real services.
-Use free tiers.
-We want to see you can integrate external APIs, not mock them.
+Otherwise, we usually use zustand, as done with the user.

 ---